jhilberdink/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 Visual inspection of the Outcomes based on Launch Date chart indicates that the success rate of theater campaigns clearly peaks in May.
 April and June are also quite favourable launch dates for theater projects.
-The number of successful theater projects sharply declines toward the end of the year, reaching a low point in December.
+Secondly, the number of successful theater projects sharply declines toward the end of the year, reaching a low point in December.

 - What can you conclude about the Outcomes based on Goals?